 API search calls

-The API (application program interface) aspect of IBM Cloud Video has also been expanded to take advantage of these additional search parameters.
-This includes being able to search against not just transcripts but the captions created through the Convert Video Speech to Text with Watson feature of IBM Cloud Video.
+The API (application program interface) aspect of IBM Watson Media has also been expanded to take advantage of these additional search parameters.
+This includes being able to search against not just transcripts but the captions created through the Convert Video Speech to Text with Watson feature.
 When using the API search query called “caption_matches” it will not only search against this for a relevant part, but also return back an end time in the response as well.

 Below is a sample of the code response using this API call:

 Learn more about the Channel APIs here.

 As the value of internal facing video continues to be publicized, more organizations are not just embracing it but increasing the amount of video content they store.
-In fact, from a joint IBM Cloud Video and Wainhouse Research report, 19% of organizations are adding at least 25 hours of video to their corporate libraries each month, up from 12% in 2013.
+In fact, from a joint IBM and Wainhouse Research report, 19% of organizations are adding at least 25 hours of video to their corporate libraries each month, up from 12% in 2013.

 This boom in internal video brings with it the need to be able to effectively navigate the library to find the most relevant content.
 In fact, according to the same Wainhouse study, 79% of executives with video content archives agree that “a frustration of using on-demand video is not being able to quickly find [information]”.
 The solution for this is adopting enterprise video search functionality, with ways to refine and filter those results.
 However, a good internal video strategy also includes a rich metadata strategy, which effectively adds relevant context to a video to improve the likelihood it will come up in searches.
 Making the transcript for that video searchable is one way to enhance this, although building this out manually can be both costly and time consuming.
 Adding in artificial intelligence transcription through IBM Watson’s speech to text capabilities, though, not only removes the cost hurdle but also the time restraint element as well.
 Together, these can greatly bolster the effectiveness of an organization’s video library, making relevant content easier to discover.

 Want to start taking these features for a test drive?